helloleonguan/DL.ai_Coursera/Course2_Improving_Deep_Neural_Networks/notes/week02.md

 ![](./img/wk02_expo_avg2.png)
 ![](./img/wk02_expo_avg.png)
 	* if the window is too large, the curve is smoother but shifted further to the right.
+	* Increasing β will shift the red line slightly to the right. (green curve)
+	* Decreasing β will create more oscillation within the red line.
 * insight
 ![](./img/wk02_expo_avg_insight.png)
 * this is a very memory-efficient way of computing moving weighted averages.
 * implemetation details
 ![](./img/wk02_expo_avg_imple.png)
-* bias correction: change the initial behavior of the computation when there is no previous data starting from the first few examples.
+* __bias correction__: change the initial behavior of the computation when there is no previous data starting from the first few examples.
 ![](./img/wk02_expo_avg_bias_correction.png)
 * In ML, most of the time, people do not bother to implement bias correction.
 Just wait until it wears off.